-- (1) As used in this section: - (a) "Emergency management response plan" or "emergency plan" means a written document to prevent, mitigate, prepare for, respond to, and recover from emergencies; and - (b) "First responders" means local fire, police, and emergency medical personnel. - (2) (a) Each local board of education shall require the school council or, if none exists, the principal in each public school building in its jurisdiction to adopt an emergency plan to include procedures to be followed in case of fire, severe weather, or earthquake, or if a building lockdown as defined in KRS 158.164 is required. - (b) Following adoption, the emergency plan, along with a diagram of the facility, shall be provided to appropriate first responders. - (c) The emergency plan shall be reviewed following the end of each school year by the school council, the principal, and first responders and shall be revised as needed. - (d) The principal shall discuss the emergency plan with all school staff prior to the first instructional day of each school year and shall document the time and date of any discussion. - (e) The emergency plan and diagram of the facility shall be excluded from the application of KRS 61.870 to 61.884. - (3) Each local board of education shall require the school council or, if none exists, the principal in each public school building to: - (a) Establish primary and secondary evacuation routes for all rooms located within the school and shall post the routes in each room by any doorway used for evacuation; - (b) Identify the best available severe weather safe zones, in consultation with local and state safety officials and informed by guiding principles set forth by the National Weather Service and the Federal Emergency Management Agency, and post the location of safe zones in each room of the school; - (c) Develop practices for students to follow during an earthquake; and - (d) Develop and adhere to practices to control the access to each school building.
-Practices may include but not be limited to: - 1.
+- (1) As used in this section: - (a) "Emergency management response plan" or "emergency plan" means a written document to prevent, mitigate, prepare for, respond to, and recover from emergencies; and - (b) "First responders" means local fire, police, and emergency medical personnel. - (2) (a) Each local board of education shall require the school council or, if none exists, the principal in each school building in its jurisdiction to adopt an emergency plan.
+The emergency plan shall include: - 1.
+Procedures to be followed in case of medical emergency, fire, severe weather, earthquake, or a building lockdown as defined in KRS 158.164; - 2.
+A written cardiac emergency response plan; and - 3.
+A diagram of the facility that clearly identifies the location of each automated external defibrillator. - (b) The emergency plan shall be provided to appropriate first responders and all school staff. - (c) The emergency plan shall be reviewed following the end of each school year by the school nurse, school council, the principal, and first responders and revised as needed. - (d) The principal shall discuss the emergency plan with all school staff prior to the first instructional day of each school year and document the time and date of any discussion. - (e) The cardiac emergency response plan shall be rehearsed by simulation prior to the beginning of each athletic season by all: - 1.
+Licensed athletic trainers, school nurses, and athletic directors; and - 2.
+Interscholastic coaches and volunteer coaches of each athletic team active during that athletic season. - (f) The emergency plan shall be excluded from the application of KRS 61.870 to 61.884. - (3) Each local board of education shall require the school council or, if none exists, the principal in each school building to: - (a) Establish primary and secondary evacuation routes for all rooms located within the school and shall post the routes in each room by any doorway used for evacuation; - (b) Identify the best available severe weather safe zones, in consultation with local and state safety officials and informed by guiding principles set forth by the National Weather Service and the Federal Emergency Management Agency, and post the location of safe zones in each room of the school; - (c) Develop practices for students to follow during an earthquake; - (d) Develop and adhere to practices to control the access to each school building.
+Practices shall include but not be limited to: - 1.
 Controlling outside access to exterior doors during the school day; - 2.
-Controlling the front entrance of the school electronically or with a greeter; - 3.
-Controlling access to individual classrooms.
-If a classroom is equipped with hardware that allows the door to be locked from the outside but opened from the inside, the door should remain locked during instructional time;
+Controlling the main entrance of the school with electronically locking doors, a camera, and an intercom system; - 3.
+Controlling access to individual classrooms;